hyunzi/ai-practice/week3-practice/data/devdocs/stripe/get-started/development-environment.md

 Check out our [no-code docs](https://docs.stripe.com/no-code.md), use a [prebuilt solution](https://stripe.com/partners/directory) from our partner directory, or hire a [Stripe-certified expert](https://stripe.com/partners/directory?t=Consulting).

-Stripe?™s server-side SDKs and command-line interface (CLI) allow you to interact with Stripe?™s REST APIs.
+Stripe?ï¿½s server-side SDKs and command-line interface (CLI) allow you to interact with Stripe?ï¿½s REST APIs.
 Start with the Stripe CLI to streamline your development environment and make API calls.

 Use the SDKs to avoid writing boilerplate code.
 To start sending requests from your environment, choose a language to follow a quickstart guide.

 > #### Chrome extensions
 >
 > We recommend you build your payment integration with Stripe (such as [Elements](https://docs.stripe.com/payments/elements.md) or [Checkout](https://docs.stripe.com/payments/checkout.md)) on your own website.
-Then, set up your Chrome extension to send users to this payment page when they?™re ready to complete a purchase.
+Then, set up your Chrome extension to send users to this payment page when they?ï¿½re ready to complete a purchase.
 >
 > This method is more secure and easier to maintain than trying to handle payments directly within the extension.